zer0cache/matic-docs/docs/zkEVM/zknode/setup-local-node.md

 # To add some examples of transactions and smart contracts:
 make deploy-sc

-# To deploy a full a Uniswap environment:
+# To deploy a full Uniswap environment:
 make deploy-uniswap

 # To grant the MATIC smart contract a set amount of tokens: